simonscmap/CMAP_docs/faq_and_contributing/datasubmission.rst

 In short the current data submission process is:

-1. Contact us about adding a dataset to CMAP. (nrhagen@uw.edu)
+1. Contact us about adding a dataset to CMAP.
 2. Format your data and metadata in the CMAP format.
 3. Submit your dataset via email for feedback and review.
 4. Once OK'ed, register a DOI for your dataset.